Besa (Albanian culture)

-Besa (pledge of honor) is an Albanian cultural precept, usually translated as "faith" or "oath", that means "to keep the promise" and "word of honor".
-The concept is synonymous, and, according to Hofmann, Treimer and Schmidt, etymologically related, to the Classical Latin word fides, which in Late Ancient and Medieval Latin took on the Christian meaning of "faith, (religious) belief" today extant in Romance languages (and then also loaned into Albanian, as feja), but which originally had an ethical/juridical scope.
+Besa (Albanian indefinite form: besë) is an Albanian cultural precept, usually translated as "pledge of honor", "solemn faith" or "solemn oath", that means "to keep the promise" and "word of honor", regarded as something sacred and inviolable.
+Besa is of prime importance as a cornerstone of personal and social conduct in the Albanian traditional customary law (Kanun), which has directed all the aspects of Albanian tribal society.

 The Albanian adjective besnik, derived from besa, means "faithful", "trustworthy", i.e. one who keeps his word.
-Besnik for men and Besa for women continue to be very popular names among Albanians.
-Besa is of prime importance in the Albanian traditional customary law (Kanun) as a cornerstone of personal and social conduct.
+Besnik for men and Besa for women continue to be popular names among Albanians.

+Etymology

+The Albanian word besa is an Indo-European cognate and shares similarities with the Classical Latin word fides.
+In Late Antiquity and the Medieval period, Latin fides took on the Christian meaning of 'faith' or '(religious) belief,' a sense that persists in modern Romance languages and was borrowed into Albanian as feja.
+Originally, however, fides had an ethical and juridical meaning and was personified as the Roman goddess Fides.

+The Albanian term besa was borrowed into Greek as μπέσα, with the same meaning "word of honor".

 Cultural concept and institution

 Besa is a word in the Albanian language meaning pledge of honor.

 The concept is based upon faithfulness toward one's word in the form of loyalty or as an allegiance guarantee.
 Besa contains mores toward obligations to the family and a friend, the demand to have internal commitment, loyalty and solidarity when conducting oneself with others and secrecy in relation to outsiders.
 The besa is also the main element within the concept of the ancestor’s will or pledge (amanet) where a demand for faithfulness to a cause is expected in situations that relate to unity, national liberation and independence that transcend a person and generations.

 The concept of besa is included in the Kanun, the customary law of the Albanian people.
 The besa was an important institution within the tribal society of the Albanian Malisors (highlanders).
 Albanian tribes swore oaths to jointly fight against the government and in this aspect the besa served to uphold tribal autonomy.
 The besa was used toward regulating tribal affairs between and within the Albanian tribes.
 The Ottoman government used the besa as a way to co-opt Albanian tribes in supporting state polices or to seal agreements.

 During the Ottoman period, the besa would be cited in government reports regarding Albanian unrest, especially in relation to the tribes.
 The besa formed a central place within Albanian society in relation to generating military and political power.
 Besas held Albanians together, united them and would wane when the will to enforce them dissipated.
 In times of revolt against the Ottomans by Albanians, the besa functioned as a link among different groups and tribes.